-(1) Each option (i) is not intended to qualify as an incentive stock option, (ii) has an exercise price per share equal to the closing sale price of our Class A Stock as quoted on Nasdaq on the grant date, (iii) expires on the tenth anniversary of the grant date, (iv) vested or will vest as to 25% of the original number of shares subject to the stock option on the first anniversary of the grant date and vests as to an additional 25% on each anniversary thereafter until the option is vested in full, unless earlier terminated in accordance with the terms of the 2013 Equity Plan, the 2023 Equity Plan or the applicable option agreement, (v) provides for vesting in full in connection with a change in control event under specified conditions as set forth in the applicable option agreement, the 2013 Equity Plan and the 2023 Equity Plan.

-(2) Amounts shown relate to RSUs and PSUs.
-The RSUs (i) will vest as to 25% of the underlying shares on the first anniversary of the grant date and as to an additional 25% on each anniversary thereafter until the RSUs are vested in full, unless earlier terminated in accordance with the terms of the 2013 Equity Plan, the 2023 Equity Plan or the applicable RSU agreement, (ii) provides for vesting in full in connection with a change in control event under specified conditions as set forth in the applicable RSU agreement, and (iii) is otherwise subject to such other terms and conditions as are set forth in the applicable RSU agreement, the 2013 Equity Plan, as applicable.
+- (1) Each option (i) is not intended to qualify as an incentive stock option, (ii) has an exercise price per share equal to the closing sale price of our Class A Stock as quoted on Nasdaq on the grant date, (iii) expires on the tenth anniversary of the grant date, (iv) vested or will vest as to 25% of the original number of shares subject to the stock option on the first anniversary of the grant date and vests as to an additional 25% on each anniversary thereafter until the option is vested in full, unless earlier terminated in accordance with the terms of the 2013 Equity Plan, the 2023 Equity Plan or the applicable option agreement, (v) provides for vesting in full in connection with a change in control event under specified conditions as set forth in the applicable option agreement, and (vi) is otherwise subject to such other terms and conditions as are set forth in the applicable option agreement, the 2013 Equity Plan and the 2023 Equity Plan. - (2) Amounts shown relate to RSUs and PSUs.
+The RSUs (i) will vest as to 25% of the underlying shares on the first anniversary of the grant date and as to an additional 25% on each anniversary thereafter until the RSUs are vested in full, unless earlier terminated in accordance with the terms of the 2013 Equity Plan, the 2023 Equity Plan or the applicable RSU agreement, (ii) provides for vesting in full in connection with a change in control event under specified conditions as set forth in the applicable RSU agreement, and (iii) is otherwise subject to such other terms and conditions as are set forth in the applicable RSU agreement, the 2013 Equity Plan and the 2023 Equity Plan, as applicable.
 Each PSU represents a contingent right to receive shares of Class A Stock of between 0% and 200% of the target number of units, with the percentage determined based on our relative TSR as compared to the TSR of members of the Nasdaq Composite Index over a three-year performance period (June 1, 2023 to May 31, 2026).
 Vesting is subject to certification by the Compensation Committee of the level of achievement of the performance goal and the participant's continued service through that date.
-The PSUs are otherwise subject to such other terms and the 2023 Equity Plan.
+The PSUs are otherwise subject to such other terms and conditions as are set forth in the PSU agreement and the 2023 Equity Plan.
 The "target" number of PSUs is provided in this table.